mkkelley/autogrp/README.md

 ### Windows

+There is a binary available on the GitHub Releases section.

 AutoGRP can be built on Windows, but it is quite laborious.
 To get the compiler and Boost, I recommend Stephan Lavavej's [MinGW Distro](https://nuwen.net/mingw.html).